NoroffFEU/development-platforms/svelte-case-study.md

 #### Svelte Syntax

 Svelte application components are defined with `.svelte` files.
 Wich are HTML files extended with templating syntax that is based on Javascript and is similar to JSX.
+You can use __layout.svelte to create a layout that will be on all the pages like header and navigation.

 ---
 `{@debug}` This tag offers an alternative to console.log(), if you want to console log / debug something in your code.